Has your electric stove decided that it likes to turn off by itself?

 The next step is to turn the stovetop or the oven on if you do not see obvious signs of an issue related to the element.
 Does the element heat up?
 Does it still glow red?
 You likely have a faulty element if there is little to no heat or if the element fails to glow red.

 Do you have the knowledge and experience to change or repair a faulty element?
 Most electric stove owners likely do not have this expertise.
 Contact a professional repair person to repair the element to stop your stove from cutting off.

 You cannot replace coil burners or elements that do not have Sensi-Temp burners on GE electric ranges manufactured after 2018 because of regulations.

 3. Ventilation Issue

 Do you have poor ventilation around your electric stove?
-Poor ventilation sometimes causes heat to build up in an electric stove.
+Poor ventilation sometimes causes heat to build up in an electric stove or grill.